techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 16. return referenceCount;
 17. }
 18. }

-    a.
-Compilation of Parrot.java fails at line 4 because method fly() is protected in the superclass, and classes Bird and Parrot are in the same package.
+A. Compilation of Parrot.java fails at line 4 because method fly() is protected in the superclass, and classes Bird and Parrot are in the same package.

-    b.
-Compilation of Parrot.java fails at line 4 because method fly() is protected in the superclass and public in the subclass, and methods may not be overridden to be more public. c.
-Compilation of Parrot.java fails at line 7 because method getRefCount() is static in the superclass, and static methods may not be overridden to be nonstatic. d.
-Compilation of Parrot.java succeeds, but a runtime exception is thrown if method fly() is ever called on an instance of class Parrot. e.
+B. Compilation of Parrot.java fails at line 4 because method fly() is protected in the superclass and public in the subclass, and methods may not be overridden to be more publi
+C.
+C. Compilation of Parrot.java fails at line 7 because method getRefCount() is static in the superclass, and static methods may not be overridden to be nonstati
+C.
+D. Compilation of Parrot.java succeeds, but a runtime exception is thrown if method fly() is ever called on an instance of class Parrot. e.
 Compilation of Parrot.java succeeds, but a runtime exception is thrown if

 method getRefCount() is ever called on an instance of class Parrot. f.

-Answer: C
+ANSWER: C
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: